19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) A society may pay all other moneys due to the deceased member from the society to such nominee or legal personal representative, as the case may be.

-(3) Where a member or person claiming through a member of a society is insane, and no committee of his estate or trustee of his property has been duly appointed, the society may, when it is proved to the satisfaction of the committee of management that it is just and expedient to do so, pay or transfer the share or interest of the member or the value of all other moneys due to the member from the society to a person whom they shall judge proper to receive the same on his behalf.
+(3) Where the committee of management of a society is satisfied that an individual (being a member or a person claiming through a member) lacks capacity to manage the individual’s property and affairs and that it is just and expedient to do so, the society may pay or transfer the individual’s share or interest, or the value of all the moneys due to the individual from the society, to a person whom the committee of management is of the view is the proper party to receive the same on the individual’s behalf.

+[Act 3 of 2018 wef 10/04/2018]

+(3A) A payment or transfer cannot be made under subsection (3) where the individual lacks capacity to manage the individual’s property and affairs, and —

+(a) there is in force a lasting power of attorney conferring on a donee authority to make decisions about the individual’s property and affairs (either generally or for the purposes of this Act); or

+(b) a deputy is or is deemed appointed to make decisions on the individual’s behalf in relation to the individual’s property and affairs (either generally or for the purposes of this Act).

+[Act 3 of 2018 wef 10/04/2018]

-(4) The value of the share or interest of the deceased member or of the insane member or person claiming through a member shall be represented by the sum actually paid by the member to acquire the share or interest unless the by-laws provide the calculation thereof otherwise.
+(4) The value of the share or interest of a member mentioned in subsection (1), or of an individual (being a member or a person claiming through a member) mentioned in subsection (3), shall be represented by the sum actually paid by the member to acquire the share or interest unless the by-laws provide the calculation thereof otherwise.

+[Act 3 of 2018 wef 10/04/2018]

 (5) All transfers and payments made by a society in accordance with this section shall be valid and effectual against a demand made upon the society by another person.

+(6) In this section —

+(a) “deputy”, “donee” and “lasting power of attorney” have the same meanings as in section 2(1) of the Mental Capacity Act (Cap.
+177A); and

+(b) an individual lacks capacity in relation to a matter if the individual lacks capacity within the meaning of section 4 of the Mental Capacity Act in relation to that matter.

+[Act 3 of 2018 wef 10/04/2018]

+[Act 3 of 2018 wef 10/04/2018]

 ### Deposits by or on behalf of minors